JuliaPluto/HypertextLiteral.jl/README.md

     </tbody></table>
     =#

+This package is implemented according to several design criteria.

+* Operation of interpolated expressions (`$`) should mirror what they would do with regular Julia strings, updated with hypertext escaping sensibilities including proper escaping and helpful representations.

+* With exception of boolean attributes (which must be removed to be false), input is treated as-is and not otherwise modified.

+* Interpolations having string values are injected "as-is" into the output (subject to context sensitive checking or escaping);
+  conversely, non-string values may be given helpful interpretations.

+* Given that this library will be used by content producers, it should be conservative, raising an error when invalid hypertext is discovered and only serializing Julia objects that have an express representation.

+* There should be an extension API that permits custom data types to provide their own context-sensitive serialization strategies.

+* As much processing (e.g. hypertext lexical analysis) should be done during macro expansion to reduce runtime and to report errors early.
+  Error messages should guide the user towards addressing the problem.

+* To be helpful, HTML tags and attributes may be recognized.
+Special behavior may be provided to attributes such as `"style"` (CSS), `"class"` and, eventually, `"script"`.
+What about CSS units?

+* Full coverage of HTML is ideal.
+However, during early versions there will be poor coverage of `script`, CDATA, COMMENTS, etc.

 We use [NarrativeTest][nt] to ensure our examples are correct.
 After each command is a comment with the expected output.
 This tool ensures the README can be validated by running `./test/runtests.jl`.
 To enhance